 CBIZ has various agreements in which it may be obligated to indemnify the other party with respect to certain matters.
 Generally, these indemnification clauses are included in contracts arising in the normal course of business under which CBIZ customarily agrees to hold the other party harmless against losses arising from a breach of representations, warranties, covenants or agreements, related to matters such as title to assets sold and certain tax matters.
 Payment by CBIZ under such indemnification clauses are generally conditioned upon the other party making a claim.
 Such claims are typically subject to challenge by CBIZ and to dispute resolution procedures specified in the particular contract.
 Further, CBIZ's obligations under these agreements may be limited in terms of time and/or amount and, in some instances, CBIZ may have recourse against third parties for certain payments made by CBIZ.
-It is not possible to predict the maximum potential amount of future payments under these indemnification agreements due to the conditional nature of CBIZ's obligations and the unique facts of each particular agreement.
-Historically, CBIZ has not made any payments under these agreements that have been material individually or in the aggregate.
+It is not possible to predict the maximum potential amount of future payments under these indemnification agreements that have been material individually or in the aggregate.
 As of December 31, 2012, CBIZ was not aware of any obligations arising under indemnification agreements that would require material payments.